thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 The first thing we need is an MQTT library to build our client.
 Writing an MQTT client is greatly simplified by using a well-documented and thoroughly tested library.
 I mean, why re-invent the wheel, when a group of talented developers have already designed and excellent wheel!

 The [Eclipse Paho project](https://www.eclipse.org/paho/) is an excellent open source MQTT client that is available for a variety of programming languages, including JavaScript.
 The [Eclipse Paho Downloads](https://www.eclipse.org/paho/downloads.php) page provides a summary of the support for different programming languages and the functionality provided in each.
 The [Eclipse Paho JavaScript client GitHub](https://github.com/eclipse/paho.mqtt.javascript) page has some good documentation on getting started using the library.
 However, in this post we will cover each step and explain it along the way.

+## MQTT Over Websockets

+In order to connect and subscribe to MQTT using JavaScript from within a web browser, MQTT must be configured to operate over websockets.
+This is not implemented by default in most MQTT brokers; for example, Mosquitto does not enable websockets by default.
+Make sure the MQTT broker you are attempting to connect to using this tutorial has websockets enabled and that you have the correct websocket port.

 ## Building a MQTT Web Application